shopware/admin-api-reference/docs/guides/quick-start/06-cms-handling.md

 ## Assignment of layout/page to a category

-Now that we have defined a layout, oyou can use it to assign it to any category or entity.
+Now that we have defined a layout, you can use it to assign it to any category or entity.
 Let us here assign the "Summer BBQ" layout to "Summer Collection" category.

 ```sample http
 {